 The past decade has witnessed an increase of large geometric data on which a scalar field is defined.
-This has yielded several challenges for the time efficiency computation of topological structures usually computed on such data.
-Parallelization of the utilized algorithms is a natural direction one usually takes in order to improve the computational-time efficiency.
-In this article we introduce an efficient shared memory parallel algorithm to compute the Reeb graph a scalar function defined on a triangulated surface with or without a boundary.
+This has yielded several challenges for the time efficiency of computing topological structures on such data.
+The parallelization of the utilized algorithms is a natural direction one should take in order to improve the computational-time efficiency.
+In this article, we introduce an efficient shared memory parallel algorithm to compute the Reeb graph from a scalar function defined on a triangulated surface with or without a boundary.
 In addition, our algorithm provides a fast method for retrieving the surface data from the constructed Reeb graph.
-The data consists of the Reeb graph as well as the map that goes from Reeb graph back to the manifold is sometimes called the \textit{augmented Reeb graph} \cite{harvey2010randomized}.
-For this purpose we define an explicit map that associates the Reeb graph data to its corresponding data on the manifold.
-As an application we show how Reeb graph can be used to identify and calculate curves with certain homological properties on a surface.
-Finally, we show how the data retrieval aspect of our algorithm along with the curves that can be extracted from the Reeb graph structure can be used for mesh segmentation and mesh parametrization.
+The data consists of the Reeb graph as well as the map that goes from the Reeb graph back to the manifold, called the \textit{augmented Reeb graph}~\cite{harvey2010randomized}.
+For this purpose, we define an explicit map that associates the Reeb graph data to its corresponding data on the manifold.
+As an application, we show how the Reeb graph can be used to identify and calculate curves with certain homological properties on a surface.
+Finally, we show how the data retrieval aspect of our algorithm, along with the curves that are extracted from the Reeb graph structure, can be used for mesh segmentation and mesh parameterization.

-\subsection{Prior work and contribution}
+\subsection{Prior Work and Contribution}

-Reeb graph literature is vast and ranges from computational accuracy of the graph to its applications in data analysis and visualization.
-We provide an overview here.\\
+Reeb graph literature is vast and ranges from the computational accuracy of the graph to its applications in data analysis and visualization.
+We provide an overview here.

-\para{Reeb Graph Algorithms.} The first provably correct algorithm to compute a Reeb graph on a triangulated surface was presented by Shinagawa and Kunii in \cite{shinagawa1991constructing}.
-Computing Reeb graph in $O(n^2)$ times where $n$ in the number of triangles in the mesh.
-This time was improved to $O(n \log(n))$ by Cole-McLaughlin et al. \cite{cole2003loops}.
+\para{Reeb Graph Algorithms} The first provably correct algorithm to compute a Reeb graph on a triangulated surface was presented by Shinagawa and Kunii in~\cite{shinagawa1991constructing}.
+They computed the Reeb graph in $O(n^2)$ time, where $n$ in the number of triangles in the mesh.
+This time was later improved to $O(n \log(n))$ by Cole-McLaughlin et al.~\cite{cole2003loops}.